impmja/mc-xmpp-cc/README.md

 ## Features

-* TODO: Multi User Chat
-* TODO: Multi User Account Handling
+* Chatting with a single Person
+* Connecting to different XMPP Server
-* ...
+* Contact list

 ## Requirements

-* iOS 5
+* iOS 6
-* ARC
-*
+* Xcode 4.5

-## Presentation

-live demo mit freiwilligen

-xmpp , was ist das , wer benutzt das

-unser programm , was haben wir benutzt

-unser code wie haben wir xmpp benutzt schnitstellen bla

-unser code wie haben wir slidingmenu benutzt

-unser code wie haben wir tastatur

-interpreation von links (bildern vorladen beim scrollen etc)

 ## MIT License
-Copyright (C) 2012 Jan Schulte & Florian Kaluschke
+Copyright (C) 2013 Jan Schulte & Florian Kaluschke

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in